Vacuum birefringence in the head-on collision of XFEL and optical high-intensity laser pulses: Conclusions

 \section{Conclusions}

-In this article, we have provided compact analytical expressions for the differential number of polarization-flipped signal photons, constituting the signature of QED vacuum birefringence, in the head-on collision of XFEL and optical high-intensity laser pulses.
-They allow for novel insights into the scaling of the effect with the waists and pulse durations of both laser beams, as well as the Rayleigh range of the high-intensity beam.
+In this for novel insights into the scaling of the effect with the waists and pulse durations of both laser beams, as well as the Rayleigh range of the high-intensity beam.
 Moreover, they account for the effects of transverse offsets of the beam axes of the XFEL and high-intensity laser beams, and non-optimal focus overlaps in longitudinal direction.
 As an immediate application, our results allow for the determination of an analytical expression for the angular divergence of the perpendicularly polarized signal photons.
 This observable could previously be extracted only from fits to numerical data points; cf. \cite{Karbstein:2015cpa,Karbstein:2016lby}.

 We expect our formulas to be very useful for the planning and optimization of experimental scenarios aiming at the detection of vacuum birefringence in XFEL/high-intensity laser setups, such as the one put forward at HIBEF at the European XFEL.
 In a second step, the optimal scenarios for experiment identified on the basis of the approximate results for the polarization-flipped signal photon numbers provided in the present article can then be analyzed quantitatively in a full numerical analysis along the lines of \cite{Karbstein:2016lby}.